What should a neonatal/pediatric specialist do if they are unable to pass a suction catheter through the endotracheal tube of a 10-year-old child?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-When encountering a situation where a suction catheter cannot be passed through the endotracheal tube of a child, the most appropriate response is to remove and replace the endotracheal tube.
-This action is guided by the potential obstruction or the presence of an inadequate airway, which requires immediate attention to ensure proper ventilation and oxygenation.
+When a neonatal/pediatric specialist encounters difficulty passing a suction catheter through the endotracheal tube of a 10-year-old child, the most appropriate action is to remove and replace the endotracheal tube.
+This procedure may be necessary if the tube is obstructed or if there is a blockage making ventilation inadequate.

 Subscribe